coq/opam/README.md

     opam install coq:that-package

 ## Publish
 If you want to add your package, please do a pull-request to this repository.
+Read this [tutorial](http://coq-blog.clarus.me/make-a-coq-package.html) to get an example.

 Note that only stable versions will be accepted.
 For development versions, you can use the [unstable](https://github.com/coq/repo-unstable) repository.

 ## Bench
 The central place for benchmarks is [Coq bench](https://coq-bench.github.io/).
 We test different versions of Coq and machine configurations, and update the results as often as possible.